AdaLogics/paper-analyser/README.md

 1. Parsing academic white papers into structured representation
 1. Doing analysis on the structured representations

+#### Paper dependency graph
 The project as it currently stands focuses on the task of taking a list of arbitrary papers in the form of PDFs, and then creating a dependency graph of citations amongst these papers.
 This graph then shows how each of the PDFs reference each other.

-To achieve the above task, various tasks are are needed, e.g. :
+Paper analyser achieves this by going through the steps:

-1. parsing the papers to extract relevant data,
+1. Parse the papers to extract relevant data
    1. Read the PDF files to a format usable in Python
-   1. Extract (1) title and (2) citations of a given paper
+   1. Extract title of a given paper
-   1. Identify the raw data of the "References" section
+   1. Extract the raw data of the "References" section

-1. parse the raw "References" section into individual refereces:
+1. Parse the raw "References" section into individual refereces:
-   1. Extract the (1) title and (2) authors of the citation
+   1. Extract the title and authors of the citation
-   1. Normalise data of the extracted citations.
+   1. Normalise the data of the extracted citations
-1. Do some dependency analysis based on the above citation extractions
+1. Do dependency analysis based on the above citation extractions

 ## Installation
 ```